Offline Meta Learning of Exploration: Introduction

-Our main contributions are as follows.
-To our knowledge, this is the first study of meta learning exploration in the offline setting.
-We provide the necessary theory to extend VariBAD to off-policy RL.
-We show that a key difficulty in OMRL is MDP ambiguity, and propose an effective solution.
-We show non-trivial empirical results that demonstrate significantly better exploration than meta-RL methods based on Thompson sampling such as PEARL~\citep{rakelly2019efficient}, even when these methods are allowed to train online.
-Finally, our method can also be applied in the online setting, and demonstrates significantly improved sample efficiency compared to conventional VariBAD.
+Our main contributions are as follows: to our knowledge, this is the first study of meta learning exploration in the offline setting; we provide the necessary theory to extend VariBAD to off-policy RL; we formulate MDP ambiguity, which characterizes which problems are solvable under the offline BRL setting, and based on this formulation we propose several principled data collection strategies; we show non-trivial empirical results that demonstrate significantly better exploration than meta-RL methods based on Thompson sampling; finally, and of independent interest, our off-policy algorithm significantly improves the sample efficiency of conventional VariBAD in the online setting.